 Sonicare have taken their experience in the electric toothbrush market to create a brush that ticks so many boxes for kids, parents and dentists.

 If you want an easier experience when it comes to brushing your children’s teeth, this is what you need.

-- Help to put the excitement into cleaning teeth with Sparkly, using Philips' fun interactive app.
-App available to download from United Kingdom & Ireland App Stores
+- Put the excitement into cleaning teeth with Sparkly, using Philips' fun interactive app.
+Available to download from United Kingdom & Ireland app stores

 - Encourage your child to brush cleaner for longer with exciting rewards for successful brushing sessions